The Wild Way Home

 This activity covers pages 1-12 of The Wild Way Home, is aimed at Year 3 and Year 4 classes and focuses on fronted adverbials.

-Your class will read the passages and identify the fronted adverbials but either highlighting or underlining.
+Your class will read the passages and identify the fronted adverbials by either highlighting or underlining.

 We have also included a resource that the LKS2 kids must complete the sentences by adding in the adverbials and another where the Y3/4 kids apply the adverbials from the book to a new context and think of their own.